BolajiAyodeji/bolajiayodeji.com/content/introducing-css-custom-properties-variables.md

     let name = 'Bolaji Ayodeji'

-Basically, a variable store some sort of information or data, that would be used later in your program.
+A variable stores some sort of information or data, that would be used later in your program.

     console.log(name);